twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Main Form (`TMAINFORMFONTCREATOR`)
 **Menu Items**
-* **Edit: Knife** – Use the **Knife** button in the **Glyph** toolbar as this command does nothing when selected.
+* **Edit: Knife** – Use the same option in the **Glyph** toolbar (this menu item does nothing when selected).
-* **View: Toolbars: Tab Bar** – This menu item will hide the tabs if version 6.1 up to 11 is used.
+* **View: Toolbars: Tab Bar** – This will hide the tabs if version 6.1 up to 11.5 is used.
 * **Font: TODO!
 Problem Report...** – This item is in version 3.0 and is implemented as `TVALIDATIONWIZARDFORM` in version 4.0 & above.
 * **Tools: TODO!
 AutoCmap...** – This item is in version 3.0 only and was dropped after version 4.0.
 * **Tools: TODO!
-AutoPost...** – This item is in version 3.0 only and is implemented as **Tools: Glyph Names** in version 7.0 & above.
+AutoPost...** – This item is in version 3.0 only and is implemented as `TGLYPHNAMEFORM` in version 7.0 & above.
 * **Tools: TODO!
-Customize...** – Despite the fact that you cannot really customize the menus or toolbars, you have to use Resource Hacker or other programs to do it as this menu item does nothing.
+Customize...** – Use Resource Hacker or other programs to modify the menus or toolbars (this menu item does nothing when clicked).
 If the program detects that the menus or toolbars are modified, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
-* **Window: Minimize All** – This menu item will minimize all windows (restore each minimized window via the restore button).
+* **Window: Minimize All** – Minimizes all but the current window (restore each minimized window via the restore button).

 **Hidden Shortcuts** – Menu's description from the form: These items are here so the shortcuts work.
 * **Restore Overview Splitter** – Hide or show the overview splitter.